stougeiro/sourcerer-router/README.md

 ### Update or insert a REGEX shortcut for dynamic routing

-`Sourcerer\Router` have a predefined regex shortcuts for dynamic routing.
+`Sourcerer\Router` have a predefined REGEX shortcuts for dynamic routing.

 ```php
 $_SHORTCUTS = [